raoulsullivan/readthedocs/docs/connect.md

-# This describes Katja's conector
+# This describes Katja's connector

 This is a document explaining how this connector works